Home Doh Ref

 Key behaviors:

-• Automatically get pre_ and post_ hooks, which MUST ALSO be synchronous.
+• Automatically get pre_ and post_ hooks, which can also be async with AsyncNew()

 This_Blender (This_Blender)